mauricioschneider/udacity-react-polls/README.md

 ### Auth0

 This project uses Auth0 to handle authentication.
-Rename `auth_config.json.example` to `auth_config.json`, and replace the placeholder value with the configuration values for your Auth0 application.
+Rename `auth_config.json.example` to `auth_config.json`, and replace the placeholder values with the configuration values for your Auth0 application.

 ### Packages